Skip Navigation

 Accurate and reliable hospital information is of vital importance—for a researcher investigating treatment outcomes, for a newly-diagnosed patient seeking information on the frequency with which procedures are performed, or for hospital executives researching medical trends to support purchasing decisions.
 The Healthcare Cost and Utilization Project (HCUP) can provide comprehensive information to help fulfill these and other needs.

-Sponsored by the Agency for Healthcare Research and Quality (AHRQ), HCUP is a family of health care databases and related software tools and products developed through a Federal-State-Industry partnership, creating a national information resource of patient-level discharge health care data.
+Sponsored by the Agency for Healthcare Research and Quality (AHRQ), HCUP is a family of healthcare databases and related software tools and products developed through a Federal-State-Industry partnership, creating a national information resource of patient-level discharge healthcare data.

 HCUP is only possible through the collective efforts of State and private data organizations, hospital associations, and the Federal government to create the single largest all-payer discharge record resource from all hospitals in the U.S.—representing more than 4,900 community, non-Federal, short-term (acute care) general and specialty hospitals.
 Data on conditions treated in the hospital, as well as information on medical and surgical procedures are included.
 HCUP data are ideal for analyzing treatment use and diagnostic trends, examining patient characteristics, conducting cost and charge studies, and investigating quality of care.